 Dylan used 76 hashtags which 41 of them are unique.
 On average Dylan used 11 hashtags per post.
 His favorite are #yoga(7), #mensyoga(7) ,#yogainspiration(7) , and #yogachallenge(5).

 Kevin used 163 hashtags which 84 of them were unique.
 On average Sean used 12 hashtags per post.
 His favorite are #portugal (11), #yoga(7), #yogainspiration(7), and #instayoga(6).
-Surveying his tags Kevin’s highlight his tags focuses on yoga postures and place/environment of the post itself.
+Surveying his tags, Kevin focuses on yoga postures and the place/environment of the post itself.

 In total, 21 photos provided 317 hashtags which 156 of them being unique.

 My program runs only if the yogis’ hashtag comment is the first comment on a given post.
 If not, I would have to change the Xpath according to the index of the comment I am searching for.
 The algorithm can also be used to scrape captions as well.
 However, if emojis are used in the caption an error will appear.